 - From Ace Combat 5: The Unsung War: "The 8492nd squadron doesn't exist!"
 Cue about 30 enemy planes appearing out of nowhere.

-- The shining example in this series is the final mission of Ace Combat 04.
+- The final mission of Ace Combat 04.
 Yellow Squadron, defending Megalith, is ordered to ignore all incoming aircraft except Mobius One, reasoning that the remaining attackers are of little threat (a signal of how much they fear the player.)
 Then they realize that they're up against Mobius Squadron.
 The reaction: "They ALL have ribbons!"

 - Also, in Ace Combat: Assault Horizon, "Colonel, it's him, the shark bastard!"
 "Shit."

 - The player's first experience with the Excalibur in Ace Combat Zero: right after it cuts through three allied transport planes in one attack, you hear about five different pilots loudly wondering what the hell just happened.

 - Syphon Filter: "This one's different from the others..." :beep: :beep: :beep: :KABOOM: